-This is my favorite so far, as it combines sweet potatoes, shrimp and bacon… yum.
+This is my favorite so far because it combines sweet potatoes, shrimp, and bacon… yum.

 Even if you aren’t completely grain free, using sweet potato strings in place of pasta is an easy way to add some extra nutrition and fun color to a meal!

 Shrimp Carbonara Sweet Potato "Pasta"

 An easy pasta on a sweet potato noodle base.